KyungJin-JinnySohn/DataScience/CodeBook.md

   4 SITTING
   5 STANDING
   6 LAYING\
-3 ~. the average of each variable(= the measurements on the mean and standard deviation for each measurement) for each activity and each subject
+3. the other variables: the average of each variable(= the measurements on the mean and standard deviation for each measurement) for each activity and each subject